arthishbanerjee/arthishbanerjee.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Hi!
-I am Arthish.
-I am an MA in Economics, currently looking for PhD opportunities in Applied Microeconomics.
-Currently working as a research assistant at the Indian Institute of Management (IIM), Calcutta with Prof. Somdeep Chatterjee, I am keenly interested in exploring further opportunities to expand my exposure to research in this field.
+I am an MA in Economics from the Indian Institute of Foreign Trade (IIFT), currently looking for PhD opportunities in Applied Microeconomics.
+Currently working as a research assistant at the Indian Institute of Management (IIM), Calcutta (with Dr. Somdeep Chatterjee), I am keenly interested in exploring further opportunities to expand my exposure to research in this field.

 ## Education